activefrequency/pyavatax/docs/basics.rst

 ``pip install pyavatax``

 If you are using this project via its source files you will find the dependencies of the project in the provided requirements.txt file.
-Currently the only dependency is the `requests` framework.
 We use `py.test` for testing, but you don't need to install that to use the library

 Instantiating the API